Run a test using UFT One installed on a remote computer

 This is helpful when running tests via tools such as ALM, Jenkins, or scheduled programs using the UFT One Automation Object Model (AOM).

-To enable you to run or continue to run tests using UFT One installed on a locked, logged off, or disconnected remote computer:
+To enable you to run or continue to run tests using UFT One installed on a locked, logged off, or disconnected remote computer, do the following:

 On the remote computer, open UFT One.
 You can access it directly on the computer where it is installed, or connect to that computer using a remote desktop client, such as Windows Remote Desktop Connection.